radarphp/Radar.Project/docs/middleware.md

 You are going to be very tempted to place domain-related activity in your middleware, things like "checking to see if a user is authenticated" and so on.
 Resist this temptation.
 Middleware should only be about inspecting and modifying the request and response, *not* about handling domain elements.
-It is not part of your core application; it is part of the HTTP user interface to that application.
+Middleware is not part of your core application; it is part of the HTTP user interface to that application.

 One shorthand way of determining if you are doing domain work is this: if you